Room Painting Cost Calculator

 It's FREE and there are no obligations

-How to Measure Your Room for Painting
+How To Measure Your Room for Painting

-Step 1: Measure the Floor Area (Length & Width)
+Step 1: Measure the Length and Width

-Step 2: Measure the Wall Height
+Step 2: Measure the Ceiling Height

 How We Calculate Your Estimate

-• Prep Work — If you select "Needs Preparation," we add approximately half a day to a day of additional labour time for filling, sanding, and sugar soaping.
+• Preparation Work — If you select "Needs Preparation," we add approximately half a day to a day of additional labour time for filling, sanding, and sugar soaping.
 Re-plastering is a much bigger job, which adds more time, and cost.

 Wall being scraped